Bayonet mount: Other uses

 Many cameras with interchangeable lenses use a bayonet lens mount to allow lenses to be changed rapidly and locked accurately in position.
 Camera lens mounts usually employ stronger flattened tabs rather than pins, though their function is the same.

 A bayonet mount is often used to mate a cylinder with a base in cylindrical packaging such as that for CD spindles.

+Antecedents

+The bayonet mount was used by the Maya Civilization during the Late Classic period of their culture.
+There is material evidence such as the Río Azul chocolatera, found in the royal tomb #19 of that pre-Hispanic city, which used a very sophisticated screw cap system for the 5th century AD.
+The vessel was found in 1984.